Policy on Participating in Commencement

 In all cases, the credit count will be based on the official record in the registrar’s office.
 Students with pending transfer credits are responsible for ensuring that those credits have been recorded by the registrar’s office by 5 p.m. on the Friday nearest Feb.
 15.

-No diploma will be awarded until the student has been certified by his or her major department(s) as having completed all academic requirements and certified by the bursar as having met all financial obligations to the college.
+No diploma will be awarded until the student has been certified by his or her major department(s) as having completed all academic requirements.